David G. Guerra, MBA

 - Leaders know that everyone is watching, listening and most of all they are paying attention to everything.

-- Great Leaders exist only because they foster the development, growth and success of other Leaders.
+- Great Leaders exist only because they foster the development, growth and success of NEW Leaders.

-- There are no shortcuts to becoming a leader, let alone becoming a Great Leader.
+- There are no shortcuts to becoming a leader, let alone to becoming a Great Leader.

 A word (or two) of advice: There is not and there will never be a short cut to becoming a Leader.
 If you are prepared to do the hard work and you are prepared to sweat, to bleed, and to cry then can you truly begin going down the long, arduous and lonely road of the Walking Leader to become a True Leader and attain Leadership Greatness.
 That road is known as the road less traveled.
-While not everyone is cut out to be a Leader or a Great Leader, the journey will be full of lessons to learn and at times the scenery may be dark, scary, bright, sunny, and it will so be worth it.
+While not everyone is cut out to be a Leader or a Great Leader, the journey will be full of lessons to learn and at times the scenery may be dark, scary, and it will also be bright, sunny, but most of all it will so be worth it.

 No matter what position you hold in the company, organization, or in life, it is up to you to TAKE THE INITIATIVE and LEAD YOURSELF, first and now.

-BE A LEADER!
 BE THE LEADER YOU ALWAYS WANTED TO FOLLOW!
+BE A LEADER WITHOUT EQUAL.